-In addition to British Sign Language which is the first language of many Deaf people, the languages in most demand for translation/interpreting in the Devon County Council area for 2019 have been:
+In addition to British Sign Language which is the first language of many Deaf people and Easy Read (for people with learning disabilities), the languages in most demand for translation/interpreting in the Devon County Council area for 2020 have been:

 In schools, 197 pupils speaking 49 different languages were supported during 2018/19.
 There has been a continued high need for support for Arabic (17%), Polish (16%) and Romanian (7%) speakers as well as an increase in Roma Gypsy families mainly speaking Romanian or Bulgarian as a second language.
 The Ethnic Minority and Traveller Achievement Service at Babcock LDP have also been providing intensive support for unaccompanied asylum seekers at school age – Afghan (Dari/Farsi), Sudanese (Zaghawa) and Vietnamese, and newly arrived Syrian refugee families (Arabic/Kurdish).

 Please note: the County Council does not retain information about demand for translation and interpreting by language in relation to its services.
 The information above is drawn from local intelligence.